 Focus points for this set:

-• Swim downhill with your chest up.
+- Swim downhill with your chest up.
 One of my favorite cues for helping sprint freestylers dial in their stroke is to focus on swimming downhill.
 This helps swimmers to keep their face down, their spine-line in tact, and bring their hips to the surface of the water.
 A high body position in the water is imperative, especially for sprinters.
-Swimming with a snorkel will help you with this as well by keeping your face pointed at the bottom of the pool.
+Picking up a swimmer’s snorkel can help you with this as well by keeping your face pointed at the bottom of the pool.

 Don’t forget to warm down, and have a larger-than-average meal at the ready post-swim, you’ll need it!